NYCPlanning/Known-Projects-Database/README.md

 - **Disclaimer** - This information does NOT represent a housing projection produced by DCP, nor can DCP attest to the certainty that each of these developments will lead to future housing starts

 ## Data Sources
+- **[DCP Housing Developments Database](https://github.com/NYCPlanning/db-developments)** - This database is created by DCP using DOB permit and certificate of occupany data